Waziup/learning-center-content/content/en/courses/3.BoardsSensors/3.Sensors/_index.md

 Wiring
 ====

-Before programming we must be aware of how to wire them properly.
+Before programming, we must be aware of how to wire them properly.
 Wiring a sensor to a microprocessor typically involves connecting the sensor's output to one of the input pins on the microprocessor.

 The first thing to do is understand the pinouts.
-You should always look at the datasheet or documentation for your sensor & processor to understand its pinout.
+You should always look at the datasheet or documentation for your sensor & processor to understand their pinout.
 Identify the pins for power (VCC), ground (GND), and signal/output.

 Next, connect the power pin (VCC) of the sensor to an appropriate power source on your microprocessor board.
 This is often a 5V or 3.3V pin, depending on the sensor's requirements.
 Connect the ground pin (GND) of the sensor to the ground (GND) pin on the microprocessor.
 Then, connect the output pin of the sensor to one of the input pins on the microprocessor.
 This is typically a digital or analog pin, depending on the type of sensor.

 Finally, double-check all connections to make sure they are secure and accurate.
-Incorrect wiring can lead to malfunction or damage.
+Incorrect wiring can lead to malfunctions or damage.

 ## Example

-Lets first look at the pinout of WaziSense board and MQ2 gas sensor.
+Let's first look at the pinout of the WaziSense board and MQ2 gas sensor.

 ![alt text](img/WaziSense_Pinout.png)
 ![alt text](img/wiring_example1.png)